SAFE CONNECTIONS NOTICE

 • If the Survivor is the primary account holder, the alleged abuser’s line(s) can be removed from the shared account.

-• When neither the Survivor nor the abuser is the primary account holder, we can move the Survivor to their own account but may not be able to remove the abuser from the original account, especially if the abuser is a minor.
+• When neither the Survivor nor the abuser is the primary account holder, TDS can move the Survivor to their own account but may not be able to remove the abuser from the original account, especially if the abuser is a minor.

 • TDS cannot merge any lines with an existing account.
 This means the Survivor cannot add their line to someone else’s existing account.